Reffem

 Executive Summary

 Sarah Johnson is an exceptional product leader who combines strategic vision with operational excellence.
 During her two years at DataFlow Solutions, she led a consumer product team that achieved outstanding results, including a 34% increase in user retention.
 Her former manager, Michael Chen, highlights her rare ability to balance big-picture thinking with hands-on execution, exceptional stakeholder management skills, and strong mentorship capabilities.
 Sarah created a high-performing team culture with the lowest attrition rate in the organization.
 While she could continue developing her delegation skills, this is a minor area for growth compared to her significant strengths.
-Sarah receives the highest possible recommendation.

 Key Strengths